kennythexu/kennythexu/_posts/2017-06-07-Subways-and-Strangers-an-Introduction.md

 ![Shanghai Night](/kennythexu/images/shanghainight.jpg)

-I'll try to put lyrics and the like at the beginning next time.
-And of course, don't be a stranger.
+I'll leave you with that.
 Oh yeah, and my name is Kenny.
 Nice to meet you.